lkosson/reportviewercore/README.md

 There is no interactive, web-based report viewer provided in this project, but there are `HTML4.0` and `HTML5` rendering formats available. `HTML5` format has been modified to also work without JavaScript.

+# Designing new reports

+Visual Studio 2019 (version 16.9 and similar) does not include Report Designer by default.
+There is an extension provided by Microsoft called "Microsoft RDLC Report Designer" you need to be able to open and modify your reports.

+Even after installing the extension, new dataset wizard fails to show classes from your project and .NET Core projects don't have `.datasource` file support either.
+The workaround is to create and add `.xsd` file to your project with definitions of types you want to use in your reports.
+You can either create this file by hand or use the following snippet to produce one for all the classes you need:

+    var types = new[] { typeof(ReportItemClass1), typeof(ReportItemClass2), typeof(ReportItemClass3) };
+    var xri = new System.Xml.Serialization.XmlReflectionImporter();
+    var xss = new System.Xml.Serialization.XmlSchemas();
+    var xse = new System.Xml.Serialization.XmlSchemaExporter(xss);
+    foreach (var type in types)
+    {
+        var xtm = xri.ImportTypeMapping(type);
+        xse.ExportTypeMapping(xtm);
+    }
+    using var sw = new System.IO.StreamWriter("ReportItemSchemas.xsd", false, Encoding.UTF8);
+    for (int i = 0; i < xss.Count; i++)
+    {
+        var xs = xss[i];
+        xs.Id = "ReportItemSchemas";
+        xs.Write(sw);
+    }

+After including `ReportItemSchemas.xsd` file in your project, Report Designer should see a new datasource called `ReportItemSchemas` which you can use to add a dataset to your report.

 # What works
  * RDLC file loading and compiling
  * Local data sources